+TABLE OF CONTENTS exchange offer in the context of a no-action letter, and we cannot be sure that the SEC would make the same determination with respect to this exchange offer as it has in other circumstances.
 Each broker-dealer that is issued exchange notes for its own account in exchange for existing notes that were acquired by such broker-dealer as a result of market-making or other trading activities also must acknowledge that it has not entered into any arrangement or understanding with us or any of our affiliates to distribute the exchange notes and will deliver a prospectus meeting the requirements of the Securities Act in connection with any resale of the exchange notes issued in the exchange offer.
 We have agreed in the registration rights agreements that a broker-dealer may use this prospectus for an offer to resell, resale or other retransfer of the exchange notes issued to it in the exchange offer.

-The exchange offer will expire at 5:00 p.m., New York City time, on , 2012, unless extended, in which case the term "expiration date" shall mean the latest date and time to which we extend the exchange offer.

-The exchange offer is subject to certain customary conditions, which may be waived by us.
+Expiration Date The exchange offer will expire at 5:00 p.m., New York City time, on , 2012, unless extended, in which case the term "expiration date" shall mean the latest date and time to which we extend the exchange offer.
+Conditions to the Exchange Offer The exchange offer is subject to certain customary conditions, which may be waived by us.
 The exchange offer is not conditioned upon any minimum principal amount of existing notes being tendered.

-If you wish to tender existing notes, you must (a)(1) complete, sign and date the letter of transmittal, or a facsimile of it, according to its instructions and (2) send the letter of transmittal, together with your existing notes to be exchanged and other required documentation, to the Exchange Agent (as defined below) at the address provided in the letter of transmittal; or (b) tender through DTC pursuant to DTC's Automated Tender Offer Program, or ATOP system.
+Procedures for Tendering Existing Notes If you wish to tender existing notes, you must (a)(1) complete, sign and date the letter of transmittal, or a facsimile of it, according to its instructions and (2) send the letter of transmittal, together with your existing notes to be exchanged and other required documentation, to the Exchange Agent (as defined below) at the address provided in the letter of transmittal; or (b) tender through DTC pursuant to DTC's Automated Tender Offer Program, or ATOP system.
 The letter of transmittal or a valid agent's message through ATOP must be received by the Exchange Agent by 5:00 p.m., New York City time, on the expiration date.
 See "The Exchange Offer - Procedures for Tendering," and "- Book-Entry Tender."
 By executing the letter of transmittal or delivering an agent's message, you are representing to us that you are acquiring the exchange notes in the ordinary course of your business, that you are not participating, do not intend to participate and have no arrangement or understanding with any person to participate in the distribution of exchange notes, and that you are not an "affiliate" of ours.
 See "The Exchange Offer - Procedures for Tendering," and "- Book-Entry Tender."
 Do not send letters of transmittal and certificates representing existing notes to us.
 Send these documents only to the Exchange Agent.
 See "The Exchange Offer - Procedures for Tendering" for more information.